jdswinbank/Comet/docs/index.rst

    credits
    appendix/index

-Released versions of Comet are available for :ref:`download <sec-history>`, while the latest development version can be obtained from the `GitHub repository <https://github.com/jdswinbank/Comet>`_.
+Released versions of Comet are available for :doc:`download <history>`, while the latest development version can be obtained from the `GitHub repository <https://github.com/jdswinbank/Comet>`_.